samatild/LinuxAiOPerf/README.md

 | Storage   | iostat, df -h, lsblk -f, parted -l, pvdisplay, vgdisplay, lvdisplay, pvscan, vgscan, lvscan, ls -l /dev/mapper, iotop   |
 | Generic OS information   | date, top, ps -H, sar, os-release, last installed updates |

-## Compatibility

-The collector script is compatible with most modern Linux distributions as it uses standard OS commands to collect data.

-It as been tested with the following Linux distributions:

-- Ubuntu 18.04
-- Ubuntu 20.04
-- CentOS 7
-- CentOS 8
-- Red Hat Enterprise Linux 7
-- Red Hat Enterprise Linux 8
-- SUSE Linux Enterprise Server 15
-- SUSE Linux Enterprise Server 12
+> ✅ **PII Notice:** No Personal, organization, or computer identifiable information is collected.

 ## Data privacy

 The data collected is not stored on the web server.
-The data is stored in a temporary directory on the web server and is deleted after 15 minutes.
+The data is stored in a temporary directory on the web server and is deleted after 10 minutes.

 Part of the data processing requires the execution of JavaScript code on the client-side.
 The JavaScript code is executed in the browser and does not send any data to the web server.